heartstchr/heartstchr.github.io/docs/stackcast-podcast-mini/index.md

 ---
 title: Podcast Mini
 description: Mission here is to unpack the tools, trends, and strategies that power the software world, so you can stay ahead of the curve.
-Whether you’re a developer, an engineer, or just tech-curious, we’ve got you covered with actionable insights.
+Whether you're a developer, an engineer, or just tech-curious, we've got you covered with actionable insights.
 order: 5
 editLink: false
 copyright: false
 ---

 Mission here is to unpack the tools, trends, and strategies that power the software world, so you can stay ahead of the curve.
-Whether you’re a developer, an engineer, or just tech-curious, we’ve got you covered with actionable insights.
+Whether you're a developer, an engineer, or just tech-curious, we've got you covered with actionable insights.
 <div class="surface-ground text-white">
     <!-- Hero Section -->
     <section class="">
       <h1 class="text-4xl font-bold mb-2">Stack Cast 🎙️</h1>
-      <p class="text-xl mb-3">Conversations at the Code–Startup Crossroads.</p>
       <p class="mb-4">Tools, insights & frameworks for devs, indie hackers, and startup CTOs.</p>
     </section>
     <!-- Free Tools Section -->